-Feline panleukopenia virus (commonly referred to as feline distemper or feline parvo) and canine parvovirus are highly contagious and potentially life-threatening diseases.
-Both FPV and CPV can be transmitted through animal-to-animal contact and via fomites (objects or materials that can carry infection, such as clothing, bedding, toys or human skin cells).
+Canine parvovirus and feline panleukopenia virus (commonly referred to as feline distemper or feline parvo) are highly contagious and potentially life-threatening diseases.
+Both CPV and FPV can be transmitted through animal-to-animal contact, feces and contaminated surfaces, including food/water bowls, bedding, toys, and the hands and clothing of people.
 While vaccines remain very effective, animals still lose their lives to these diseases due to misconceptions among pet owners and even some veterinary professionals.
 Early identification of infected animals and protocols to prevent transmission are crucial to avoiding outbreaks.